top of page

 They handed out surveys to gather feedback after the seminar.

-So, the correct answer is b) left out.
+That's right!
+The correct answer is b) left out.

 You nailed it!
 Click the image below to try another quiz.